emilyhill-data/NuRoad-Construction/README.md

 - Used cluster analysis to run the k-means algorithm to find clusters of data that correlate to one another using numeric variables.
 - Used time-series data to conduct a Dickey-Fuller test and plot autocorrelations to test for stationarity.
 Performed differencing to stationarize non-stationary data.
 # Analysis Storyboard
-All analyses are not included in [US Road Construction Tableau Storyboard](https://public.tableau.com/views/USConstruction_16539529407730/Story1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link), only relevant findings.
+All analyses are not included in [NuRoad Construction Tableau Storyboard](https://public.tableau.com/views/NuRoadConstruction/NuRoadConstructionStoryboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link), only relevant findings.